opensyria/blockchain/docs/audits/MODULE_F3_BRANDING.md

 2. "Borderless Syrian digital economy"
 3. "From Damascus to diaspora"
 4. "Connecting Syrians worldwide"
-5. "Open Syria: No borders, no barriers"
+5. "OpenSyria: No borders, no barriers"

 Recommended: "For ALL Syrians, wherever they are"
 ```